HumphreyBoaGart/grackle/bin/grinstall.md

 - Install vsftpd, enable to start on boot, and configure
 - Install letsencrypt & certbot

+#### Outgoing Mail
+- Install postfix and enable it to start on boot
+- Default config: outgoing only, localhost only
+- Install mailutils

 #### Misc Configs
 - ~~Prepare usergroups~~
 - Import .dotfiles to /root
 - ~~Reset permissions on /home/grackle and all other applicable directories~~

 ## `grinstall mail`
-- Install postfix and enable it to start on boot
-- Default config: outgoing only, localhost only
-- Install mailutils
+- Incoming mail server; figure out later

 ## `grinstall nginx`
 - Install nginx and enable it to start on boot